-- Work organizations can benefit from manpower located abroad without having to hire them or deal with any red tape, take on any managerial role or take responsibility for performance or business outcomes
+- Work organizations can benefit from manpower located abroad without having to hire them, deal with any red tape, take on any managerial role or take responsibility for performance or business outcomes

 - Work organizations can benefit from manpower located abroad that will only consider accepting a job in another country if the Social Security and other employment related benefits and contributions are directed to their home country accounts

-- A solution for situations where manpower needs are permanent or for when it is not legal or feasible to contract staff on a temporary basis.
+- A solution for situations where manpower needs are more permanent in nature or for when it is not legal or feasible to contract staff on a temporary basis.

-The similarities are far greater than the differences.
-They are used for virtually the same purpose and are setup and function in much the same fashion, however, outsourcing involves far more than simply providing manpower for temporary needs.
+The share many similarities, are used for virtually the same purpose and are setup and function in much the same fashion, however, outsourcing involves far more than simply providing manpower for temporary needs.